musawerfatih/GNS3-Internet-NAT-Lab/README.md

-# GNS3 Lab: Internet Connectivity via VMware NAT
+# GNS3 Lab: Internet Connectivity via VMware NAT - Topology Screenshot Available At The End.
 This project demonstrates how to connect a virtualized GNS3 network topology to the live internet using VMware Workstation Pro and the GNS3 VM.
 It covers manual static IP configuration, default routing, and Network Address Translation (PAT) on a Cisco router.

 ## Topology Details